BIADwiki/BIADwiki/README.md

 ## admin workflow
 The pipeline is run automatically by admin.
 A single bash script BIADwiki.sh is run by the crontab schedule.
-BIADwiki.sh invokes R to run a single R script controller.R Login credentials for the local server are stored in the .Rprofile and therefore are automatically invoked when the server runs R in admin.
+BIADwiki.sh invokes R to run a single R script controller.R.
+The R script controller.R runs various other R scripts.
+Login credentials for the local server are stored in the .Rprofile and therefore are automatically invoked when the server runs R in admin.

+## Outside pipeline
+Various R scripts produce outputs that do not need to be run regularly.
+These still reside in the R folder, but are not included in the controller.R script.